emolr/web-component-ui/readme.md

 * Make the documentation pages themable and add features reading from package.json.
 Like add a git link if git has been configured in a package.json file for example.
 * Update style on documentation in general.
 * Have tests on this codebase.

-The only requirement for the features in the future is that the generated web component code is clean readable vanilla JS including css so they can live long and prosper.